Teleport

 "*": "*"

-This role will allow you to sign a credential on behalf of the opal-service service user.
+This role allows you to sign a credential on behalf of the opal-service service user.

 tctl auth sign --user=opal-service --out=opal-service.pem --ttl=8760h

-Note that this step is possible because we attached the opal-impersonator role to our Teleport user.
+Note that this step is possible because you attached the opal-impersonator role to your Teleport user.
 The TTL in this step should match the value you configured in step 1.

-1. In the Opal dashboard, Navigate to Catalog, click on the + App icon, and select the Teleport App.
+1. In Opal, go to Inventory, click on the + App icon, and select the Teleport App.
 Fill out the details for the integration, using the contents of opal-service.pem generated in the previous step as the Opal service account credentials file.

 Teleport does not expose user emails.
 Therefore, Opal is not able to associate Teleport users with Opal users by default.
-In order to be able to use the integration, you need to import the mapping via a custom attribute from your IDP.
+To use the integration, you need to import the mapping via a custom attribute from your IDP.

-2. In Opal, make sure that you have connected your IDP (see docs
+2. In Opal, make sure that you have connected your IDP.

-3. In Opal, go to Settings and under IDP & HR Integrations click on the Importing X custom user attributes link on your IDP tile.
+3. In Opal, go to Settings > IDP & HR Integrations select the Importing X custom user attributes link on your IDP tile.

 2372